iotbusters/assistant.net/README.md

-# Assistant.NET
+# Assistant.NET Common

-The solution is planned to help with automation of your small-sized processes and flows using IoT devices.
-In order to get it working, some boiler plate is needed to be implemented first.
+The list of common packages responsible for solving specific aspects of the Assistant.NET solution.

-Unfortunately existing solutions on a market didn't suit all needs or overcomplicated.
+Unfortunately existing solutions on a market didn't cover all needs or overcomplicated.
-Beyond that, they weren't flexible enough to support new requirements further, so the solution is based on own tools.
+Beyond that, they weren't flexible enough to support new requirements further, so the decision was to design and implement own set of tools.
 Which although can be used as standalone packages too.

 Currently, it's in design and implementation stage, so the repository contains mostly tools and infrastructure parts only.
-Existing releases cannot be assumed as stable and backward compatible too, so pay attention during package upgrade!
+Existing releases cannot be assumed as stable and backward compatible too.
+Pay attention during package upgrade!

 Hopefully, it will be useful for someone once main functional is ready.